qteatime/kate/docs/source/design/kernel/K0004-processes.rst

 We then set up the runtime code that will be run in the sandboxed frame.
-This includes a uniquely generated secret, whose only purpose is to make it more likely that it is the Kate API that is establishing the connection; note that in case the pairing is hijacked and other application code establishes the connection that has no bearing on the security guarantees we provide, as we treat all code in the frame with the same untrusted level.
+This includes a uniquely generated secret, whose only purpose is to make it more likely that it is the Kate Runtime API that is establishing the connection; note that in case the pairing is hijacked and other application code establishes the connection that has no bearing on the security guarantees we provide, as we treat all code in the frame with the same untrusted level.